The Law & the New Testament

-In Christ – Two words that change everything (link not active yet)
+All things in Christ (link not active yet)

 For the purposes of this piece, what is critical to know is that when God places us “in Christ,” all that His life and death achieved can now be imputed to us.
 He lived and died as our substitute – our proxy.
 So when we are “in Him,” His sinlessness becomes our sinlessness, His righteousness becomes our righteousness and so forth.